taneishi/CPI_dataset/README.md

 ## Dataset

-This dataset is consists of human and C.elegans CPI datasets defined by *Liu et al*.
+This dataset is consists of human and C. elegans CPI datasets defined by *Liu et al*.

-n input is the pair of a SMILES format of compound and an amino acid sequence of protein; an output is a binary label (1 for interaction and 0 for not).
+The outcome is a binary label (1 for interaction and 0 for not).
-The SMILES is converted with RDKit.

 ## Usage